Modalessi/pyanime/README.md

 # PYANIME

-a cli tool to watch animes and tv shows even though the name say anime, you can watch movies and tv shows too
+a cli tool to watch animes, tv shows and movies for free and without ads ;)

 ## Media Players
 1. supported media players for now are ```IINA``` and ```MPV```